-- Section 34(1) of the CGST Act allows a person to issue a credit note to the recipient where one or more tax invoices have been issued for the supply of goods or services or both in the following cases: - (a) Where the taxable value or tax charged is found to exceed the taxable value or tax payable in respect of such supply. - (b) Where the goods supplied are returned by the recipient. - (c) Where the goods or services or both supplied are found to be deficient. - The supplier should ask the receiver to issue him an accounting debit note as proof that he had reversed the ITC and the supplier is eligible for a reduction in outward tax liability. - Only credit notes issued in respect of those supplies on which tax payout is there should be reported here.
-Any supplies which are nil-rated, exempted, non-GST, etc., credit note in relation to such supplies should not be reported in this table. - Credit notes should be captured only if the suitable effect of GST is provided in them.
+- Section 34(1) of the CGST Act allows a person to issue a credit note to the recipient where one or more tax invoices have been issued for the supply of goods or services or both in the following cases: - (a) Where the taxable value or tax charged is found to exceed the taxable value or tax payable in respect of such supply. - (b) Where the goods supplied are returned by the recipient. - (c) Where the goods or services or both supplied are found to be deficient. - The supplier should ask the receiver to issue him an accounting debit note as proof that he had reversed the ITC and the supplier is eligible for a reduction in outward tax liability. - CBIC, via Circular No. 212/6/2024-GST dated 26.06.2024, has provided a clarification outlining a mechanism for obtaining suitable evidence of ITC reversal to ensure compliance with the conditions specified in Section 15(3)(b)(ii) of the CGST Act, 2017.
+This evidence can include: - A certificate issued by a Chartered Accountant (CA) or Cost Accountant (CMA) confirming the ITC reversal by the recipient.
+However, if the total tax involved in discounts does not exceed ₹5,00,000 in a financial year, a self-declaration by the recipient will be enough. - Only credit notes issued in respect of those supplies on which tax payout is there should be reported here.
+Any supplies which are nil-rated,

+- exempted, non-GST, etc., credit note in relation to such supplies should not be reported in this table. - Credit notes should be captured only if the suitable effect of GST is provided in them.
 Any commercial/accounting credit notes which do not contain the charge of GST should not be adjusted for the calculation of taxable value and tax amounts. - One has to understand the flow chart below to determine when to avail the above benefit of a reduction in outward tax liability. - The data reported in Table 9B of Form GSTR-1 can be referred for submission of details in this table.
 In the following diagram, it is presumed that credit note has been reported in Form GSTR-1 in the same period when its adjustment is done in Form GSTR-3B.